Karen Sparks' house

 Another plausible theory is that he was lurking around the neighborhood on foot when he spotted an opportunity to strike.
 If this was the case, then it is likely that his Volkswagen Bug was still at home.

-In other words, he might not have had the means to carry out an abduction.
+In other words, he may not have had the means to carry out an abduction.

 Horrific injuries

-Sparks was left with horrific injuries, which included a smashed skull.
-Her bladder was split, and ten days passed before she finally regained consciousness.
+Sparks was left with horrific injuries, which included a smashed skull and a split bladder.
+Ten days passed before she finally regained consciousness.

 After spending one month in the hospital, she went back home to live with her parents for a year.

-Following the attack, Sparks suffered permanent brain damage, which caused partial vision and hearing loss.
-She also experienced epileptic seizures and had to learn how to regain her balance to walk again.
+Sparks suffered permanent brain damage, which caused partial vision and hearing loss.
+She also experienced epileptic seizures and had to learn how to regain her balance so she could walk again.

-According to Sparks, the only silver lining is that she does not remember any details about the incident.
+Sparks has said that the only silver lining is that she does not remember the incident.
 In her opinion, this may have spared her from experiencing any psychological trauma.

 Sparks was known as Joni Lenz

-Up until recently, Sparks was referred to as Joni Lenz—a pseudonym that journalists and authors used to protect her privacy.
+Up until recently, Sparks was known as Joni Lenz, a pseudonym that journalists and authors used to protect her privacy.

 She has also been referred to as Mary Adams and Terri Caldwell.